Skip to main content

 How it differs from a property’s Comps

-Benchmarks are area-level market statistics for a census tract.
+Benchmarks are area-level market statistics for a census tract: what similar homes in the neighborhood sell and rent for in aggregate.
 A property’s Comps are a deal-specific valuation built from sales selected for one address.
+Use benchmarks to sanity-check a comps value: if a property’s comps-based /sqftisfarabovethetractsbenchmark/sqft is far above the tract's benchmark /sqft, dig into which comparable sales drove it.

 Limitations